 Frequently Asked Questions

-When does the Tour de France 2026 start and end?
+When does Tour de France 2026 start and when does it end?

 It begins in Barcelona, Spain, and has two stages in Catalonia.

-How can I get tickets to see the race?
+How can I buy tickets to the race?

-Live updates, results, and video highlights will be available on the official Tour de France website and various sports broadcasters.
+Official Tour de France updates, results and video highlights will also be available through the official website and various sports broadcasters.

-The Grand Départ from Barcelona and the challenging new mountain stages make this edition distinct.
+Getting off to the races with a Grand Départ from Barcelona — and the hard new mountain stages — makes this edition of the tour unique.

 How can I attend in person?

-Fans can access free roadside viewing or purchase VIP packages for exclusive race access, including finish-line seats and hospitality.
+Fans can watch for free from the roadside, or purchase VIP packages that come with exclusive access to the race, including finish-line seats and hospitality.

 Who are the favorites to win?

-Jonas Vingegaard, Tadej Pogačar, and Remco Evenepoel are leading contenders for the yellow jersey.
+Jonas Vingegaard, Tadej Pogačar and Remco Evenepoel are the favorites for the yellow jersey.

 Will there be women’s events?